Command Types

 Rightangle = Survey Command.

-Surveyors let you analyze terrain properties.
+Surveyors help you analyze terrain properties.
+They don't edit terrain.

 Plus = Grow Command.